linuxkay/SSHelper_Memo/README.md

 Things to write in bash_alias

-How to send ssh public key to Android.
+Showing how to send ssh public key to Android.

 ## Demo in Animation